50 Super Easy Back-to-School Lunches

 bitt24/shutterstock

 Let the kids mix up a salad themselves at lunchtime to prevent it from getting soggy.
-Lettuce, veggies, croutons, and shredded cheese can be put into one container, lunch meat in another, and a side of dressing sealed in a leak-resistant container ($8 for eight).
+Lettuce, veggies, croutons, and shredded cheese can be put into one container, lunch meat in another, and a side of dressing sealed in a leak-resistant container ($12 for four).

 Classic Peanut Butter And Jelly